Japanese Studies Program @ York University

 FUTURE OPPORTUNITIES

-* If students continue to study Japanese further, there are opportunities for third and fourth year students to apply for scholarships sponsored by the Japanese
+* Monbu-Kagaku-shoo Scholarships are available for third and fourth year students sponsored by the Japanese Government.

-* The one-year exchange programs with Meiji University in Toky, Dokkyo University in Saitama, Keio University, Waseda Universityin Tokyo,
+* The one-year exchange programs are available with Meiji University in Tokyo, Dokkyo University in Saitama,

 Students are required to learn how to use Japanese IME for assignments, tests and communication in Japanese.